rcc-uchicago/user-guide/docs/globus/transfer-files.md

 You can also run flows other Globus users have created, just like you can call functions from different libraries, or create custom flows, just like you can define your own functions.

-**To work with Globus Flows, go to the Flows section of the <a href='https://globus.rcc.uchicago.edu/'>Globus Web App</a>.** The first time you click into the Flows section, you will need to give Globus permission to manage flows on your account:
+**To work with Globus Flows, go to the Flows section of the <a href='https://globus.rcc.uchicago.edu/' target='_blank'>Globus Web App</a>.** The first time you click into the Flows section, you will need to give Globus permission to manage flows on your account:

 <p align='center'>
 <img src='../img/globus/flows-section.png'